 Question: "Who is Bill Gothard and what is the Institute in Basic Life Principles?"

-Answer: Bill Gothard and his Institute in Basic Life Principles (IBLP) are well known in conservative Christian circles.
-Beginning in the 1960s, Gothard became a leader in the Fundamentalist movement, which was a reaction to the rise of liberalism in America.
-Gothardís publications are seen by many as a bulwark of conservative Bible teaching.
+Answer: Bill Gothard and the Institute in Basic Life Principles (IBLP), which he founded, are well known in conservative Christian circles.
+Beginning in the early 1960s, Gothard became a leader in the Fundamentalist movement, and Gothard’s publications are still seen by many as a bulwark of fundamentalist conservative Bible teaching.
 Through the 1960s and 1970s, his Basic Youth Conflicts seminars attracted hundreds of thousands of attendees.
 Current estimates project around 2.5 million attendees to date.

 © Copyright 2002-2014 Got Questions Ministries.